Category Archives: Linux

 Diagnosing SSL received a record that exceeded the maximum permissible length

 If you setup an ssl cert but are getting the following: SSL received a record that exceeded the maximum permissible length.
-1) Check that netstat -ntlp shows httpd listening on 443 2) Check that port 443 is open in iptables … Continue reading
+1) Check that netstat -ntlp shows httpd listening on 443 2) Check that port 443 is open in the … Continue reading

 Posted in Linux, OPENSSL and TLS | Comments Off on Diagnosing SSL received a record that exceeded the maximum permissible length